 #6.
 Cutest Animals: Hedgehog

 This tiny creature is known for its round, spiked body and intensely adorable facial expression.
-The hedgehog (Erinaceusis) a member of the Erinaceinae family.
+The hedgehog (Erinaceusis) is a member of the Erinaceinae family.

 There are 15 species of hedgehog.
 This cute critter lives in Europe, Asia, and Africa.
 Hedgehogs were introduced to New Zealand.
 There are no hedgehogs in Australia or North America.
 Hedgehogs are tiny, but they are not defenseless.
 Their sharp teeth and spines make them difficult for predators to catch and eat.